gbif/ssg-gb26/content/01_programme/en.md

 ## Summary of events

 Below is a summary of all the events associated with GB26.
-More information will be added shortly.

-Please note that registration is not yet open.
+Please read the information carefully before registering.

 -----------------------

 ### Thursday 17 October 2019

-**Nodes Training**
+**Nodes Training Day 1**
 Time: 09:00-17:00
-Venue: to be confirmed
+Venue: Naturalis, Hall 5

-*The training is open to GBIF Node Managers*
+*The training is open to GBIF Node managers.
+If the Node manager is not able to attend, he/she may appoint an alternate to attend on his/her behalf.*

 -----------------------

 ### Friday 18 October 2019

-**Nodes Training**
+**Nodes Training Day 2**
 Time: 09:00-17:00
-Venue: to be confirmed
+Venue: Naturalis, Hall 5

-*The training is open to GBIF Node Managers*
+*The training is open to GBIF Node managers.
+If the Node manager is not able to attend, he/she may appoint an alternate to attend on his/her behalf.*

 -----------------------